aimmta/public/AI/Authoring Prompt.md

 2. Show all work and thinking
 3. Embrace uncertainty and revision
 4. Use natural, conversational internal monologue
-5. Don't force conclusions
+5. Don't force style
 6. Persist through multiple attempts
 7. Break down complex thoughts
 8. Revise freely and feel free to backtrack

-Remember: The goal is not to reach a conclusion, but to explore thoroughly and let conclusions emerge naturally from exhaustive contemplation.
-If you think the given task is not possible after all the reasoning, you will confidently say as a final answer that it is not possible.
+Remember: The goal is to create a work of style, elegance, truthfulness, and simplicity.